B-metric spaces, fixed points and Lipschitz functions: Lipschitz functions

 Let $0<p\le 1.$ A subset $A$ of a vector space $X$ is called $p$-\emph{convex} if $\alpha x+\beta y\in A$ for all $x,y\in A$ and all $\alpha,\beta\ge 0$ with $\alpha^p+\beta^p=1, $ and $p$-\emph{absolutely convex} if $\alpha x+\beta y\in A$ for all $x,y\in A$ and all $\alpha,\beta\in\mathbb{K}$ with $|\alpha|^p+|\beta|^p\le 1. $ For $p=1$ one obtains the usual convex and absolutely convex sets, respectively.

 A TVS $X$ is $p$-normable if and only if it has a bounded $p$-convex 0-neighborhood, see \cite[p.
 161]{Kothe}.
-One shows first that under this hypothesis there exists a bounded $p$-absolutely convex neighborhood $V$ of 0 and one defines the $p$-norm as the Minkowski functional corresponding to $V$, i.e. $\|x\|=\inf\{t : t>0,\, x\in tV\}.$
+One shows first that under this hypothesis there exists a bounded $p$-absolutely convex neighborhood $V$ of 0 and one defines the $p$-norm as the Minkowski functional corresponding to $V$, i.e. $\|x\|=\inf\{t : t>0,\, x\in tV\}.$ \begin{remark} In K\"othe \cite{Kothe} by a $p$-norm on a vector space $X$ one understands a mapping $\Vert \cdot\Vert':X\to\mathbb{R}_+$ such that